Is China still cheap to manufacture?

 The sheer volume of the stuff produced in China these days has reduced items such as bags, clothes, shoes, televisions and toilets to commodities that are very difficult to make a margin on unless they’re bought in huge quantities.
 Importing these products is the land of the giants.

-can you buy prednisone over the counter You get what you pay for
+enter site You get what you pay for

 Because China is so vast and the options available so many and varied, it is very risky for China Blueprint to generalise on value in manufacturing and importing so we’ll stick to some old-fashioned advice: you get what you pay for.